ska-sa/katsdpimager/doc/user.rst

      the file (starting from 0) or a name.
 If not specified, it defaults to the first target with the ``target`` tag.
-If there isn't one, it defaults to the first without a ``bpcal`` or ``gaincal`` tag.
+If there isn't one, it defaults to the first without a ``bpcal`` or ``gaincal`` tag. ref-ant=<NAME>
+     Name of antenna to use as the reference for identifying scans.
+Refer to the katdal documentation for details.

    To provide multiple key-value pairs, specify :option:`-i` multiple times.